defz0man/GoS/README.md

 Gaming on Steroids Lua Scripts

 Since banned/inactive on the forum keep bugs in the GitHub Bugtracker.
+Also I'm safe here from the influence of specific ppl here.

 Make sure you've read
 http://gamingonsteroids.com/topic/10011-gos-basic-troubleshooting-guide/